bertofurth/Seagate-Central-Tips/Recover_Seagate_Central_Data.md

 * Connect the drive reader to your Linux system
 * Use the lvdisplay command to identify the Data parition LVM path
 * Mount the Data partition with the fuse2fs tool
+* Copy the required data to another location

 ## Prerequisites
 ### Be able to open up the Seagate Central